What is an LLC

 LLC vs Corporation

-A corporation (also referred to as standard corporation or C-Corporation) is a state-incorporated business.
-Like LLCs, corporations provide high liability protection for the owners.
+A corporation (also referred to as a C Corporation) is a state-incorporated business structure that also provides personal liability protection for owners, like LLCs.

-Unlike LLCs that benefit from pass-through taxation, corporations are double-taxed.
-Being double-taxed means that the corporation is taxed on its corporate profits and the shareholders also pay tax on the dividends from those profits.
+However, since corporations do not benefit from the pass-through taxation treatment of LLCs, they are subject to double taxation.
+This means that the corporation income is taxed once at an entity level and again when the shareholders also pay tax on the dividends from those profits.

 LLC vs Sole Proprietorship

 A sole proprietorship is similar to a single-member LLC, where it only consists of one person managing the business.
-Like LLCs, sole proprietorships are pass-through taxation entities, where owners only file personal income tax and do not pay a corporate tax on their business.
+Like LLCs, sole proprietorships are pass-through taxation entities as the owners only file personal income tax and do not pay a corporate tax on their business.

 LLC vs Partnership